Weekender club: Program

 Once a month, also with free entry, there will be a “60s Mod Night”, a “Rock’n’Pop Girl Power Night” and a “Weekender Records Night” – that will feature a live concert from a band released on Weekender Records.

 Next to this regular program, there are live concerts in the club and sometimes acoustic shows in the café, guest events such as film release parties and even broadcastings of important football games on a mega screen in the café.

 Location and architecture

-Though Weekender started in the autumn of 2006, the building had been used as a music venue since the 80s.
+Though Weekender started in the autumn of 2006, the building had been used as a music venue since the 80s under the Name Utopia.
 What used to be a warehouse now provides an impressive location for a music club and café, an architects’ office and an art studio.

 The club is in the basement; above it is the café, which has similarity with an art gallery due to its great collection of paintings of famous musicians.

-Another highlight are the men’s toilet facilities!
+Another highlight are the men's toilet facilities!
 A true feeling of rock’n’roll can be experienced when using the urinals that have the shape of an open mouth which brings to the mind the famous Mick Jagger.